UniExeterRSE/intro-version-control/_episodes/13_local_branches.md

 ```
 git checkout <branch>
 ```

+> #### Branching off a branch
+>
+> There is nothing stopping us from creating a new branch that starts on a different
+> branch to `main`.
+For example, suppose you have checked out a branch called `feature-branch`,
+> and you want to create a new branch called `bugfix-branch` on top of `feature-branch`.
+If
+> you do not specify a starting point for the new branch, Git will create it at the current commit on
+> `feature-branch`, i.e. the commit that `HEAD` is pointing to.

 We now switch to our new branch `branches-material` so that our new cheatsheet content will feature in this branch, rather than the branch